 Speed Strips and Speed Loaders for Revolvers:

 You will also want to find a way to carry spare ammunition.
 If the revolver isn’t too old of a design there may be speed loaders that are compatible with it.
-If not, Bianch Speed Strips (shown right) are a great way to carry spare ammunition.
+If not, Bianchi Speed Strips (shown right) are a great way to carry spare ammunition.
+They are offered for several calibers, including 38 Special/357 Magnum, and 44 Magnum/45 Long Colt.
 Like the speed loaders, if your revolver’s caliber of ammunition isn’t too antiquated you can most likely find a speed strip that will work.
 You may also opt for an old fashion ammo belt with loops for individual rounds.
 These are made of both nylon and leather.